DNS records

 What is an CAA record and how it is configured

-A CAA record (Certification Authority Authorization) allows you to determine which Certification Authorities (CA) can issue certificates (SSL) for your domain or subdomains.
-CAA records are configured to prevent incorrect certificates from being ...
+A CAA record (Certification Authority Authorization) allows you to specify which Certificate Authorities (CA) can issue SSL certificates for your domain or subdomains.
+CAA records are configured to prevent incorrect certificates from being issued for ...

 How to set up a TXT record